codr7/alisp/README.md

 235
 ```

-It looks like the core VM is around twice as slow at the moment.
+Around twice as slow at the moment.

 ```
   (func fibrec [n:Int] [Int]